datastaxdevs/workshop-microservices-java/README.md

 ![SplashScreen](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/splash.png?raw=true)

-`Cassandra Developer Workshorp` are an interactive experiences.
-Advocates share some knowledge about  Apache Cassandra™ database and you can interact with them through chats *([youtube](https://www.youtube.com/channel/UCAIQY251avaMv7bBv5PCo-A) and [discord](https://discord.com/widget?id=685554030159593522&theme=dark))*, quizzes (menti.com), and  exercises.
+`Cassandra Developer Workshops` are an interactive experience.
+Advocates share knowledge about Apache Cassandra™ databases and you interact with them through chats *([youtube](https://www.youtube.com/channel/UCAIQY251avaMv7bBv5PCo-A) and [discord](https://discord.com/widget?id=685554030159593522&theme=dark))*, quizzes (menti.com), and exercises.

-Today we are creating the Todo Application with storage in to Apache Cassandra™.
+Today we are creating the Todo Application with storage in Apache Cassandra™.

 ![Home](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/home.png?raw=true)

 # Table of Content
-For simplicity all exercises instructions are listed in a single `README.MD` document.
-As it is quite long we provide you a table of content is provided and after each chapter you can go back to it.
+For simplicity all exercise instructions are listed in a single `README.MD` document.
+As it is quite long we provide a table of contents after each chapter so you can go back to it.

 | Sections  | Material Description
 |---|---|